Wing Commander II: Vengeance of the Kilrathi: Reception

 Computer Gaming World in 1991 called Wing Commander II's story "mesmerizing" and the game "clearly excellent".
 The magazine concluded that it "flies right and plays not only on one's computer, but also on one's emotions".
 In a 1992 survey of science fiction games the magazine gave the title five of five stars, calling it "a sequel worthy of the name", with improved graphics, story, and gameplay.
 That year the magazine named it one of the year's top four action games.
 A 1994 survey in the magazine of strategic space games set in the year 2000 and later gave the game four-plus stars out of five, stating that it was "probably the game responsible for putting the Sound Blaster on the map as the de facto standard for sound cards".
 The game received 5 out of 5 stars in 1992 in Dragon.
 In 2012, G4 TV ranked it as the 71st top video game of all time.

+Jim Trunzo reviewed Wing Commander II in White Wolf #30 (Feb., 1992), rating it a 5 out of 5 and stated that "Wing Commander II gives you breath-taking 3D graphics and animation, a believable and immersing story and a terrific challenge.
+For space flight junkies, it doesn't get any better than this."

 It was winner of the 1991 Origins Award for Best Fantasy or Science Fiction Computer Game.